form-follows-function/bbatch/README.md

 **Installation**

-Put Pashua.app in the application Folder or Desktop or keep in the same folder as bBatch.
-To start bBatch, double-click on bBatch.
+Put Pashua.app in the **/Applications** Folder or Desktop or keep it in the same folder as bBatch.